AlexLamson/safebooru-predict/README.md

 ### Other
 - GraphViz

-## To Do
-- parameterize number of images instead of hardcoding it
-- convert the XML into CSV to make it accessible to pandas and (maybe?) easier to parse

 ## Pipeline
 - download all metadata
 - sample from that xml file so that amount of data is reasonable